silentorb/marloth-story/books/fairytale/part5.md

 forward and burst through the rotting wall.
 Everyone in the room had just enough time to turn in surprise as he came hurtling across the room and past Bobby, knocking the boy off his feet.
 As James flew by, he caught a glimpse of Adelle.
-She had cuts all over her body and blood was dripping down her face and limbs.
-Her once beautiful clothes were now in tatters.
+She was alive, but barely conscious.

 James didn't have much time to see her distress.
 He landed on the far corner of the room, sprung to his feet, and immediately engaged the